JasellR/TelDirectory/README.md

     The application will start on port `3000` (as configured in `package.json`).

 3.  **Deployment Considerations:**
     *   **`ivoxsdir` Directory**: The `ivoxsdir` directory (with all its XML files and correct casing for subfolders: `zonebranch`, `branch`, `department` as lowercase, and `MainMenu.xml` as PascalCase) **must be present at the location specified in the application's settings** (or at the project root if using the default).
 The application reads these files at runtime.
-If you configured a custom absolute path in settings, ensure that path is accessible to the production server process.
+If you configured a custom absolute path in settings, ensure that path is accessible to the production server process and the user running the Node.js process has read and write permissions to this directory and its contents.
-    *   **(If IP Phone Service enabled) IP Address/Hostname & Port**: Ensure that the URLs within your XML files point to the correct public IP address or hostname and port of your production server (e.g., `http://your.server.com:3000/ivoxsdir/MainMenu.xml`).
-Use the Settings page to configure and apply these.
-    *   **Firewall**: Make sure your server's firewall allows incoming connections on the port the application is running on (e.g., port 3000) from the network where your IP phones are located.
+    *   **Firewall**: Make sure your server's firewall allows incoming connections on the port the application is running on (e.g., port 3000).
     *   **Process Manager**: For long-running production deployments, use a process manager like PM2.
         ```bash
         pm2 start npm --name "teldirectory" -- run start